-Here are some very basic natural homemade dog food recipes.
-Recipes like these will make up a large portion of the food you prepare for your pet.
+If you are into feeding your pet natural homemade dog food, you are probably always looking for recipes.
+Dog food recipes will probably make up a large portion of the food you prepare for your pet.

 Remember, making homemade dog food can be great fun and can be a family project.